ShreyaDubey1001/Drum-kit/README.md

 - HTML: To structure the web page.
 - CSS: For styling and layout.
 - JavaScript: For interactivity and handling user input.
-- Audio API: To manage and play the drum sounds.